WRKT/portfolio/content/English/experiences.md

----
-title: Work Experience
++++
+title = 'Work Experience'
-introduction: "A dedicated DevOps Engineer with a focus on Kubernetes management and automation.
-Proven track record in deploying and maintaining scalable applications, leveraging tools like ArgoCD and Helm Charts."
+introduction = "A dedicated DevOps Engineer with a focus on Kubernetes management and automation.
+Proven track record in deploying and maintaining scalable applications, leveraging tools like ArgoCD and Helm Charts." draft = false
-draft: false
----
++++

 ### DevOps Engineer